s0ders/akira.sh/content/about/index.md

 Software engineering and automation enthusiast.
 <br>
 My main interests are, in no particular order:
-- Go software development
+- Go software engineering
 - System administration
-- Containers and orchestration
+- Containers and their orchestration

 ## Why